 By 1928 an agricultural society was incorporated, organized at the Odd Fellows Hall (our North Waterford museum), with directors Wilfred Hersey, Wilbur Button, Melvin Knight, Ernest Crouse and Ralph Knight.
 There has been speculation that the global name might have come from the famous Lynchville sign.
 However, that was only put in place a few years after the incorporation in 1928, which already had named it “World's Fair.”
 We suspect it's more likely because it was a time of “world's fairs” and expositions all over the country.
 The Little World's Fair needed a bigger site by 1930.
 Three sites were considered but the present location, though very hilly, was chosen because of its proximity to the church.
 Dinners had been served in the church basement ever since the beginning.
 In time, Freddie's Beano and official Carnival rides were added.
 Dances had originally been held in the Grange and IOOF Halls.
 A dance hall on the new, leased fairgrounds was built in the 1930s.
 Its collapse in the heavy snow of 1977 led to the building of a new dance hall by Edgar Mills, Jim Hunt, Russell Smith, Nelson Rolfe, Vern & Derwood Maxfield, Albert & Stan McAllister and Richard & Louis (Lewis?)
 Jones (according to newspaper accounts).
 Wilbur Button's barn was moved onto the fairgrounds sometime in the 1950s.
 Famously, it was moved so carefully that open bottles filled with liquid placed on the frame did not spill a drop.
 Around 1975 the fair dates moved from September to four days in August; eventually settling in July to avoid conflicting with other fair dates.
 The North Waterford fair has not met every year.
 In 1918, the national flu epidemic cancelled it.
 In other years there were midway carnival and weather problems but it continues on, with the help of fundraising dances throughout the year.
 In 1973, the Exhibition Hall was expanded and a games building was built, but it was only a two-day event that year.
 Fiddling contests, pig scrambles, horse pulling, 4H and Grange exhibits have been added.
 Horseshoes, blueberry pie and potato salad contests, Soak-the-Dope, Firemen's hamburgers, pony rides, woodsmen's demonstrations, llamas, a baby contest and Friday night dances have expanded the three day fair in recent years.
 It is truly a community event and we hope it can continue for a long time.
 No matter how old we get, we are never too old to enjoy the fair.

-This year, 2016, will be the 166th year.
+This year, 2017, will be the 167th year.
 Agriculture and Community is what the fair is about just like in the early days.
+Come see for yourself.